-This decadent Cheesecake Peanut Butter Brownies Recipe makes it so you don’t have to decide between chocolate, peanut butter, and cheesecake!
+This decadent low carb Cheesecake Peanut Butter Brownies recipe makes it so you don't have to decide between chocolate, peanut butter, and cheesecake!
 The rich, fudgy chocolate brownie base is made with peanut butter, and then topped with rich and creamy no-bake peanut butter cheesecake.
 The best part is, each serving has just 7g net carbs!

 It was my go-to dessert there.
 After trying it, I don’t think I ever ordered a different kind of cheesecake!
 But after going low carb, it was of course out the window.

 I’m a firm believer that low carb and keto desserts are a great tool to help keep you on track.
 I wanted to come up with a recipe that simulates that deliciously sugar-crazed chocolate peanut butter cheesecake, and these low carb Cheesecake Peanut Butter Brownies do a great job!

 The Best Low Carb Peanut Butter Brownies Recipe

 I used my Almond Butter Brownies as the base for these Peanut Butter Brownies.
 I basically just swapped out peanut butter for almond butter (both work great here!).
 And then the real fun begins!